lestercorderomurillo/xp.js-styled/README.md

 </p>

 **xp.js(alpha)** is a framework for cross-platform React applications.

 **xp.js-styled** is an single package from that framework.

 The goal of this package is to build complex styled components with an easy-to-use schema definition.

-Library is still in development, expects bugs as we react stable 1.0.0
+Disclamer: Still in development, expects bugs as we get to stable 1.0.0

 # Key Features